HPC Storage - File Systems

 Talon 3.0 has a variety of different file systems.
 It is crucial that you understand the proper usage of these filesystems for best performance and stewardship of computational resources.
 Misuse of the filesystems could mean the termination of your jobs or loss of you data.

 Details of File Systems

 Home directory: When you login your home directory (aka $HOME) is set to your EUID as such /home/euid123.
 This ext4 filesystem is local only to talon3 login and all home directories are made available to each compute node, via NFS mount.
 Quotas are set in /home, use the "quota" command to check your quota.
-Home directories are for storing, input, output, codes, scripts, ... and should never be used for runtime temporary/scratch files, as this causes undue traffic to the talon3 login node.
-Additionally each PI research group has a shared filed space in /home/share/pi_euid123 where the EUID is that of their PI group.
-The default unix group for each user is their PI group and the default file permissions are set to read/write for the user and read-only for their PI group, to make it easier to share files within the same PI group.
+Home directories are for storing, input, output, codes, scripts, ... and should never be used for runtime temporary/scratch files, as this causes undue traffic and slows the operation of this filesystem.
 For more on file permissions see the online UNIX manuals (aka man page) on chown, chgrp, chmod.